 Examples of real-time analysis

-- As an emergency operations manager, you can track and archive the current locations of your field crews in real-time, send alerts if crew is inside a restricted zone, and calculate the distance of the field crews from their assigned base of operations.
+- As an emergency operations manager, you track and archive the current locations of your field crews in real-time, send alerts if crew is inside a restricted zone, and calculate the distance of the field crews from their assigned base of operations.

-- As an environmental scientist managing a large number of sensors, you can archive observations for later processing in a big data analytic.
+- As an environmental scientist managing a large number of sensors, you archive observations for later processing in a big data analytic.